Operation Shylock

 Operation Shylock: A Confession is a 1993 novel by American novelist Philip Roth.
+The novel is presented as a first-person narrative by the author, following him on a trip to Israel and describing how he undertook the titular "operation" for the Israeli intelligence service.

+Deliberately blurring the boundaries between fact and fiction, the novel explores themes on the nature of the self, Jewish identity in Israel and the diaspora, and the relationship of an author to their work.

+On publication, the novel was controversial due to its postmodern devices, ostensible self-obsession and its treatment of the Israeli-Arab conflict, but has been the subject of renewed interest and acclaim since.

 Plot

 The novel follows narrator "Philip Roth" on a journey to Israel, where he attends the trial of accused war criminal John Demjanjuk and becomes involved in an intelligence mission—the "Operation Shylock" of the title.

-While in Israel, the narrator seeks out an impersonator who has appropriated his identity.
-This man has Roth's facial features, goes by the same name, and uses Roth's status as a celebrity author to spread "Diasporism", a counter-Zionist ideology advocating the return, to Europe, of all formerly European Jews who became Israelis in order to avert a second Holocaust by Arab countries.
+The book begins with the narrator recovering from a three month emotional collapse driven by the side effects of later-banned sleeping pill Halcion.
+Undertaking to travel to Israel to interview Israeli author Aharon Appelfeld, he is side-tracked by the news that an impersonator has appropriated his identity.
+The impersonator has Roth's facial features, goes by the same name, and uses Roth's status as a celebrity author to spread "Diasporism", a counter-Zionist ideology advocating the return to Europe of all formerly Ashkenazi Jews in Israel in order to avert a second Holocaust by Arab countries.

 The ensuing struggle between this doppelgänger-like stranger and "Roth", played against the backdrop of the Demjanjuk trial and the First Intifada, constitutes the book's primary storyline.
 Roth becomes romantically involved with Jinx Posseski, his doppelgänger's lover and partner in crime.
-This makes it harder for him to hold the line against the imposter, because he feels guilty.
-He also has several unsuccessful face-to-face confrontations with his double; each time, the other "Philip Roth" (whom Roth dubs "Moishe Pipik") gets the better of the original, genuine Roth by accusing him of taking his fame too lightly, and eschewing his responsibilities to people in the real world.
+He also has several face-to-face confrontations with his double; each time, the other "Philip Roth" (whom Roth dubs "Moishe Pipik") accuses him of taking his fame too lightly, and eschewing his responsibilities to people in the real world.

-Because the central proposition of "Diasporism" is highly amenable to the PLO, a former friend named George Ziad, who knew the real Philip Roth in college, attempts to put Roth in contact with the actual PLO.
-(Ziad thinks Roth is a Diasporist, thanks to Moishe Pipik.)
-Roth intends to refuse until he is contacted by agents of Mossad, Israel's intelligence agency.
-They urge him to accept Ziad's offer, so that he can become an undercover agent and gather intelligence for Israel.
+Because the central proposition of "Diasporism" is highly amenable to the PLO, a Palestinian graduate school friend of Philip's named George Ziad attempts to put Roth in contact with the actual PLO.
+Ziad believes Philip is the one expounding diasporism, unaware of Pipik's impersonation.
+Roth intends to refuse until he is kidnapped by Louis B. Smilesburger, an agent of the Mossad, Israel's intelligence agency.
+He urges him to accept Ziad's offer, so that Philip can gather intelligence for Israel.

 Roth apparently does so, but the end of the book reveals that Operation Shylock is (supposedly) missing an excised chapter where Roth describes the details and outcome of his Mossad mission.
-The book ends without resolving the questions the "lost" chapter raises, including whether Roth continues to support the Israeli cause, and whether or not it is important for Roth to tell his readers such details about his life.
-The revelation that Mossad has been watching Roth (largely through disguised agents) and trying to involve him in Israel's political intrigues leaves Roth looking rather hapless and myopic in terms of his ability to understand realpolitik and the way power functions in his present-day (the year 1988).